Crumbs350/Sansui-AU-717-Rebuild/README.md

 * Note I used a old credit card or razor blade to spread new compound

 #### Control (Switch/Potentiometer) cleaning threads:
-* TODO add in other reference slide items
 * What chemical?
   * I ended up just using DeOxit-F5 on potentiometers and switches (not yet)
   * **do not use Windex or WD40**